ankschoubey/old-blog/_posts/2023-01-08-v1-continuous-delivery.md

 > 2. Your team prioritizes keeping the software deployable over working on new features
 > 3. Anybody can get fast, automated feedback on the production readiness of their systems any time somebody makes a change to them
 > 4. You can perform push-button deployments of any version of the software to any environment on demand

+## Conclusion

+Continous Delivery allows you to ship software faster and forces developers and business to be more deligent and set good processes for releases.

+The teams that follow CD see a 5 to 10 times increase deployments, resulting in faster value to the customer, faster and higher quality software shipping and therefore leads the way for more #money!